jamesrharwood/thesis/data/iv_changes.md

 ---

-For each RG, authors need the following information:
+For each RG, authors may need the following information:

 * A clear definition of the RGs intended scope in plain language.
 * If-then rules to direct authors to other, more appropriate guidelines.
+* If no better guidance exists (e.g. there is no protocol guidance) then indicate which items do/do not apply.
 * What tasks the RG can and cannot be used for
 * Why reporting is the responsibility of the author
 * How long the resource will take to use